TonyPhipps/SIEM/Incident-Response-Plan.md

 The investigating Incident Responder shall create a ticket and assign it to themselves.
 Senior Incident Responders may assign and reassign tickets as needed.
 Incident Responders may request ticket reassignments, which remains at the discretion of the present Senior Incident Responders, management, or the most senior Incident Responder on duty.
 The Incident Responder assigned to a ticket is responsible for successful execution of all actions required in handling the ticket until otherwise notified or relieved during the next shift change.
 The assigned Incident Responder may request assistance from team members, but ultimately maintains all responsibility for the progression of the ticket.

+High or emergency tickets that require continuous attention shall be passed along during each shift turnover until resolved.

 ## Investigation